pthain/FocusManager/README.md

 This application is designed to help you set your goals, and decide how you will use your time to accomplish them!

-Note: This project is currently very early on in development, and its scope not yet fully defined.

 With the Focus Manager, you will be able to set long term and daily goals, as well create a "Brain Dump" to organize everything that's on your mind in the moment.

 Potential Features: